 Why?
-Well it seems to be a little more off the beaten track and less travelled; subsequently a lot less information online.
-That can only mean one of two things, it’s not that great, hence no one goes there OR it’s a hidden gem that is yet to be discovered by mainstream tourism.
+Well it seems to be a little more off the beaten track and less travelled, subsequently there is a lot less information online.
+That can only mean one of two things, it’s not that great, hence no one goes there or it’s a hidden gem that is yet to be discovered by mainstream tourism.

 First stop, capital city of Taipei.
 The easiest way I can explain this incredible place is take New York as a canvas.
 Large buildings, wide roads, yellow taxis and big police cars – now slow the pace of life right down, clean it up a little, add in a few Japanese and Chinese influences and you have Taipei!

 Silver Stream Cave

 Our photos can not do this place justice.
 It is incredible.
 It feels really cool to walk around the back of a waterfall, not on a pathway but through a windowless temple!
 It was peaceful, not another soul there, just us!
 These are the reasons I love going off the beaten track, I am sure one day it will be swarmed with tourists.

 On our second morning we rented some bikes to explore the city.
 Cycling around what felt like a not so busy and quiet New York was really strange.
-We weaved down narrow streets shaded with big colourful umbrellas, underneath were locals selling their fruits, vegetables and local breakfast delicacies.
+We weaved down narrow streets shaded with big colourful umbrellas, underneath were locals selling their Taiwanese street food, fruits, vegetables and local breakfast delicacies.
 Buddhist monks were walking through the streets chanting prayers and creating a beautiful peacefulness.

 That is when I immediately noticed a difference when it came to Esmé from other Asian countries.
 The people definitely noticed her and instead of being forward they looked for a nod of permission to talk to her.
 Not like Vietnam and Bali where they will run up to you with excitement.